project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/10-min-with-armin-steuernagel-on-how-to-keep-a-mission-driven-company-independent-and-raise-capital.md

 ---
-title: 10 min with Armin Steuernagel on how to keep a mission driven company independent and raise capital
+title: 10 Min With Armin Steuernagel On How To Keep A Mission Driven Company Independent And Raise Capital
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-11-19)